aporlowski/pi-sdr/README.md

 #### Option 1: Install pi-topOS on Raspberry Pi when using pi-top[4] case

 1. First you need to install your Pi into your pi-top[4] case if not already done so.
-See this [youtube video](https://www.youtube.com/watch?v=38BCTsGrdiU) for instructions.
+See this [youtube video](https://www.youtube.com/watch?v=38BCTsGrdiU) for instructions [15].
 2. Now we can install the OS.
 Download the pi-topOS from [here](https://www.pi-top.com/products/os)
 3. Extract the image from the zip file.
 3. Download the Raspberyy Pi Imager [software](https://www.raspberrypi.org/software/)